openafs-contrib/afsbotcfg/BUILDER_TAGS.md

 ### Known Issues Tags

-**deactived**: These builders are temporarily or permanently excluded from receiving build requests.
-This is because they may be experiencing problems, be outdated, or be undergoing setup and are not yet ready for use.
+**build-failing**: Builders with this tag are know to have errors during the build, either due to platform or compiler level support, issues with the builder setup, or other problems.
+Builders with this tag may also be `deactivated` while waiting for further investigation.

-**tests-failing**: Builders with this tag are known to have pre-existing issues that cause some unit tests to fail.
+**tests-failing**: Builders with this tag are known to have issues that cause some unit tests to fail.
 While the tests are still executed, the test step is configured to report a warning instead of a failure.
 This indicates that these failures are acknowledged and are likely being tracked, but haven't been resolved yet.
 Developers should be aware of these known failing tests when reviewing results from these builders.

+**checking-failing**:: Builders with this tag are know to generate non-masked compiler warnings.
+Builders may be configured to permit compiler warnings in in order to complete the build while the warnings are under investigation.

 **git-status-failing**: Builders with this tag are known to have problems with the git status check.
 This tag indicates that discrepancies in the reported Git